mskilab-org/fishHook/README.md

 **UI:** None

-# clear()
-**Description:** Resets the FishHook object to an earlier state.
-The order of states goes: 'Initialized','Annotated','Scored' <br/><br/>
-**Params:** <br/>
-1. **state:** A character indicating which state to revert to, e.g. if you are 'Scored' you can revert to 'Annotated', 'Initialize'.
-If your state is 'Annotated' you can revert to 'Initialized'.
-If your state is 'Initialized' attempting to revert will do nothing.

-**Return:** Nothing, but changes the internal state of the object<br/><br/>
-**UI:** None

-# qq_plot()
+# qqp()
 **Description:** Creates a qqplot plot (either base R or plotly) to visualize target significance and how good the model is for a given dataset. <br/>
 **Params:** <br/> <br/>
 1. **plotly:** boolean value indicating if the function should return a plotly (TRUE) or base R plot (FALSE) object.
 2. **columns:** A character vector, that indicates the names of the columns from the fishHook$all output to use in annotating hovertext on plotly plots.
 This will only be used if plotly = T.
 3. **annotations:** A named list of character vectors.
 Each vector must have the same number of rows  as the fishHook\$all data.table.
-These character vectors will be used to annotate hover text on the plotly plots in the same order as the targets.
+These character vectors will be used to annotate hover text on the plotly plots in the same order as the hypotheses.
 This will only be used if plotly = T
 4. **key:** A character that is passed to the plotly function that will link each point to a give value.
 For example, if key is set to gene_name.
 The plotted points are referred to by the value in the column gene_name.
 This is useful when integrating with shiny or any other tool that can integrate with plotly plots.